 Magnolia Hill is the home of the President.
 Built in 1928 as the residence of the president of Wake Forest College, the house is located off the southwest corner of the campus.
-It was renovated and refurnished in 1975 and again in 1989.
+It was renovated and refurnished in 1975.
+An addition to the home was dedicated in April 2001 featuring a new library and living space.
 The house is the heart of SEBTS hospitality.